omnibs/remarksync/README.md

 The source-code for the library and the Phoenix Website can be found in this repository.

 # How to run your own Remarksync:

+If you'd like to use Remarksync on a LAN without internet, you can run it yourself and point the [remarksync.js](https://github.com/omnibs/remarksync/blob/master/web/static/assets/js/remarksync.js) file to your own Phoenix server.

 To start your Phoenix app: